teekamsuthar/Mutify/README.md

 <a href="https://play.google.com/store/apps/details?id=live.teekamsuthar.mutify"> <img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" align="center" height="120"></a>
 <br>

-If there is an issue or feature request, please send me an email at teekam.suthar1@gmail.com or create a issue on [github](https://github.com/teekamsuthar/Mutify/issues).
+If there is an issue or feature request, please email me at teekam.suthar1@gmail.com or create an issue on [github](https://github.com/teekamsuthar/Mutify/issues).

 _Please don't forget to leave your valuable reviews and suggestions.
 It helps me to improve this app further._

 ### LICENSE

 ```MIT License

 Copyright (c) 2020 Teekam Suthar